Rohan-Makwana/Github-Profile-Finder/README.md

 ```

 ## Status
-Github Profile Finder is almost complete.
-Will add new features, refactor code & update the UI in future.
+- Github Profile Finder is almost complete.
+May add new features, refactor code or update the UI in future.

 ## Credits
 - This project is inspired by & co-developed using one of the projects in [Brad Traversy's](https://github.com/bradtraversy) 'React Front to Back 2022' course.